Antoniamak/Antoniamak/README.md

 # ✨ About Me:
 ### Hi hi!
-My name is Antonia Makridakis 😊<br><br>📄 Documentation Specialist at St. Charles Trading<br>📚 Currently attending NEIU for a masters in computer science<br>🕙 Previously an administrative assistant at Aflac<br>📫 How to reach me: makridakisantonia@gmail.com<br>
+My name is Antonia Makridakis 😊<br/><br/>📄 Documentation Specialist at St. Charles Trading<br/>📚 Currently attending NEIU for a masters in computer science<br/>🕙 Previously an administrative assistant at Aflac<br/>📫 How to reach me: makridakisantonia@gmail.com<br/>

 ## 🌐 Socials: